 Birds of a Feather

 Exceptionally complex social behavior occurs in winter chickadee flocks.
 Each member falls into a linear pecking order, with higher-ranking individuals surviving better than those ranked lower.
-Birds at the top of the hierarchy get the best—the most nutritious food, the safest cover, the finest breeding sites.
+Birds at the top of the hierarchy get the best of everything—the most nutritious food, the safest cover, the finest breeding sites.
 The order has a purpose: To ensure that the strongest birds can breed in ample territory that provides enough food for their young to survive and thrive.

 Rank is determined by several factors: